balkian/balkian.github.com/content/post/efficient-collaboration.md

 Take some time to define the boundary as precisely as needed at that point in the project.
 I would suggest having specific examples that you can discuss and modify.
+It is hard to discuss in the abstract, especially for inexperienced contributors.
 When in doubt, default to the simplest option (e.g., a common file vs using a database).
 Do not dwell too much on specific structural/representation details (e.g., which OWL vocabulary to use), but make sure that all the necessary bits are there.
 Converting a document or querying a document store (e.g., elasticsearch) instead of your file system is relatively easy, but making up non-existing data can be a challenge.

+One type of failure I've seen quite frequently in this area is to be too fuzzy about the expected results from a team (or contributor), and refusing to discuss or provide examples.
+That tends to result in multiple iterations, each of them not-quite-what-you-wanted, and frustration in both sides.

 #### Be approachable